facebook/react-native-website/website/contributing/how-to-run-and-write-tests.md

 If one of these tests fail, you'll need someone at Meta to take a look.
 Since pull requests can only be imported by Meta employees, whoever imported the pull request should be able to facilitate any details.

 :::note
-**Running CI tests locally**
+**Running CI tests locally:**
-Most open source collaborators rely on Circle CI and Appveyor to see the results of these tests.
-If you'd rather verify your changes locally using the same configuration as Circle CI, Circle CI provides a [command line interface](https://circleci.com/docs/2.0/local-cli/) with the ability to run jobs locally.
+Most open source collaborators rely on CircleCI and Appveyor to see the results of these tests.
+If you'd rather verify your changes locally using the same configuration as CircleCI, CircleCI provides a [command line interface](https://circleci.com/docs/2.0/local-cli/) with the ability to run jobs locally.
 :::

 ### F.A.Q.

 #### How do I upgrade the Xcode version used in CI tests?

-When upgrading to a new version of Xcode, first make sure it is [supported by Circle CI](https://circleci.com/docs/2.0/testing-ios/#supported-xcode-versions).
+When upgrading to a new version of Xcode, first make sure it is [supported by CircleCI](https://circleci.com/docs/2.0/testing-ios/#supported-xcode-versions).

-You will also need to update the test environment config to make sure tests run on an iOS Simulator that comes installed in the Circle CI machine.
+You will also need to update the test environment config to make sure tests run on an iOS Simulator that comes installed in the CircleCI machine.

-This can also be found in [Circle CI's Xcode version reference](https://circleci.com/docs/2.0/testing-ios/#supported-xcode-versions) by clicking the desired version and looking under Runtimes.
+This can also be found in [CircleCI's Xcode version reference](https://circleci.com/docs/2.0/testing-ios/#supported-xcode-versions) by clicking the desired version and looking under Runtimes.

 You can then edit these two files:

+- `.circleci/config.yml`

-- `.circleci/config.yml`: Edit the `xcode:` line under 'macos:' (search for `_XCODE_VERSION`)
+  Edit the `xcode:` line under `macos:` (search for `_XCODE_VERSION`).

+- `scripts/.tests.env`

-- `scripts/.tests.env`: Edit the `IOS_TARGET_OS` envvar to match the desired iOS Runtime.
+  Edit the `IOS_TARGET_OS` envvar to match the desired iOS Runtime.

 If you intend to merge this change on GitHub, please make sure to notify a Meta employee as they'll need to update the value of `_XCODE_VERSION` used in the internal Sandcastle RN OSS iOS test in `react_native_oss.py` when they import your pull request.